kamali-sina/Sins-Virtues-Legacy/Tutorial.md

 ## Items

 There are a lot of items in this game!
 Some of them are for fighting, some are for eating and some just help you progress.
-You can find out more about your items by using the *inventory* command.
-You can also use an item by using *use <itemname>*.
+You can find out more about your items by using the ***inventory*** command.
+You can also use an item by using "***use*** <itemname>" command.

 ## The equip load system!